orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 ```

 {% hint style="warning" %}
-But keep in mind that `oxf.fr.field-encryption.password` needs to remain stable so that existing encrypted value can be read back.
-If that password is changed or lost, the existing data will not be readable anymore.
+The field encryption password must remain stable to ensure that existing encrypted values can be read.
+If the password is changed or lost, the existing data will no longer be readable.
 {% endhint %}

 ### Changing the encryption password

 [SINCE Orbeon Forms 2025.1] You can change the field encryption password using the following procedure:

+1. Make a database backup.
+This is essential, as the following steps will re-encrypt all your data in place, which can result in data loss if something goes wrong during re-encryption.
-1. Set `oxf.fr.field-encryption.password.read-fallback` to the current value of `oxf.fr.field-encryption.password`.
+2. Set `oxf.fr.field-encryption.password.read-fallback` to the current value of `oxf.fr.field-encryption.password`.
-2. Set `oxf.fr.field-encryption.password` to the new password.
+3. Set `oxf.fr.field-encryption.password` to the new password.
-3. Go to the Forms Admin page and click on "Re-encrypt" for the forms containing encrypted fields.
+4. Go to the Forms Admin page and click "Re-encrypt" for the forms containing encrypted fields.
-4. After re-encryption completes, the data is encrypted with the new password, and you can remove the `oxf.fr.field-encryption.password.read-fallback` property.
+5. After re-encryption is complete, the data will be encrypted with the new password, so you can remove the `oxf.fr.field-encryption.password.read-fallback` property.
+6. Open existing data that contains encrypted fields to verify that you can read the data with the new password.

 ```xml
 <property